-More and more women are choosing to start a family later in life, and the average age of first-time mothers in Europe is now between 29 and 30.
-Despite this, many women worry about the best age to have a baby and the implications of getting pregnant at an older age.
+More and more women are choosing to start a family later in life.
+The average age of first-time mothers in Europe is now 29.
+There’s no ‘best’ age to have a baby, and there can be both advantages and disadvantages to having a baby at a later age.

-‘There’s already a huge amount of anxiety and worry around pregnancy and birth.
-In reality, if you’re generally in good health, there’s a good chance that you’ll have a straight-forward pregnancy and a healthy baby,’ she says.
-‘I also think it’s important to emphasise that no one ever feels entirely ready to become a parent!’
+‘There’s already a huge amount of anxiety around pregnancy and birth.
+In reality, if you’re generally in good health, there’s a good chance that you’ll have a straightforward pregnancy and a healthy baby,’ she says.

 What happens to the body and fertility with age?

-‘The ovaries are formed at the embryonic stage, and we’re born with a predetermined number of eggs,’ Dr Rosen explains.
-‘The eggs then rest until puberty, after which they’re used until they run out, simply speaking.
-The quality of the eggs deteriorates over time, but to what extent really varies from one individual to another.
-Some women get pregnant easily at 40 while others struggle when they’re only 30.
-But generally speaking, fertility decreases quite drastically around the age of 35.’
+‘The quality of the eggs deteriorates over time, but to what extent really varies from person to person.
+Some people get pregnant easily at 40 while others struggle at 30.
+But generally speaking, fertility starts to decrease around the age of 35.’

-What are the risks of having a baby after 35 or being a ‘geriatric mother’?
+What are the risks of having a baby after 35?

 ‘When weighing up your options, it’s worth considering these risks.
-It can also be worth knowing you’re more likely to need to use an egg donor for IVF to be successful when you’re older, which again increases the risk for high blood pressure and preeclampsia.’
+It can also be worth knowing that if you choose IVF, you’re more likely to need an egg donor when you’re older, which again increases the risk for high blood pressure and preeclampsia.’

-When you go into labour, you might need a little more assistance since studies show that the risk of complications slightly increases with age, Dr Rosen explains.
-‘Complications can include the risk of tearing, which increases slightly as a result of body tissues losing elasticity as we age.
+The chance of having difficulties while giving birth can also rise with age, so you may need a little more help during labour.
+‘The risk of tearing increases slightly as our body tissues lose elasticity as we age.
 You’re also more likely to have to be induced, require a caesarean section or need other interventions.’

 I’m worried about miscarriage and chromosomal abnormalities – is this normal?

-Many people feel anxious about the increased risk of both miscarriage and chromosomal abnormalities when trying to get pregnant.
-It can be reassuring to know that, while the risk of miscarriage increases after the age of 30, it starts out very small for mothers aged 25 to 29, at around 10%.
+Many people feel anxious about the possibilities of miscarriage and chromosomal abnormalities when they’re trying to get pregnant.
+While it’s true that the risk of miscarriage increases after the age of 30, it starts out very small – around 10% for mothers aged 25 to 29.

 ‘The increased risk of miscarriage is a result of the lower quality of eggs,’ says Dr Rosen.
 ‘Chromosomal abnormalities are linked to this too.
-You’ll be offered screening tests to determine the risk of these and some of them are performed as routine.
+You might choose to have screening tests to measure your risk of these problems.
+Some tests are also performed as routine.

 ‘It’s a good idea to think about what a potential high-risk result would mean to you before you have those tests.
 If you’re not sure what kinds of tests you’d like done, or if you’re struggling to process the results you get, a doctor will be able to support and advise you.’

-‘There’s been a shift in human behaviour across the western world, which is why more people are choosing to start a family later in life.
-We take gap years and study more, and many people meet their life partners at a later age.
-As a result, from a psychological perspective, life can be more stable when you have a child later on,’ says Dr Rosen.
-‘Some studies suggest that these children do better.
+‘There’s been a shift in our behaviour across the western world, which is why more people are choosing to start a family later in life.
+We may take gap years, study more, prioritise careers, and many people meet their life partners at a later age.
+As a result, from some perspectives, life can be more stable when you have a child later on,’ says Dr Rosen.
+‘Some studies suggest that these children have certain advantages.
 But if you’re waiting for everything to be perfect, you might never feel ready.

 ‘Fertility peaks around the age of 25, but there’s no best age to have a baby.
 From a fertility perspective, if you’ve met someone you want to have children with, it’s wise not to put it off.
 If you’re unsure, talk to a doctor about your options.’

-What can I do to increase my chance of having a baby after 35?
+What can I do to increase my chances of having a baby after 35?

-If you’re hoping to get pregnant, it’s a good idea to take 400 micrograms of folic acid daily, from before conception and right through the first 12 weeks of pregnancy.
-This is to help reduce the risk of any developmental issues in the early weeks.
+It’s also a good idea to take 400 micrograms of folic acid daily, from before conception right through the first 12 weeks of pregnancy.
+This is to reduce the risk of any developmental issues in the early weeks.

 What can I do if I’m struggling to conceive?